brodieG/unitizer/DEVNOTES.md

 * And how to make it clear that tests are ordered first by test outcome, and as a result a display order will not be the same as the order in the file?
   Document clearly?
-* removed tests coming last?
-Trying to match them back to a section is too onerous, and besides, likely wouldn't have them in the same spot anyway.

 ## Internal